haimengzhao/academic/content/authors/admin/_index.md

 - Visitors
 ---
 Hello ~ I'm Haimeng Zhao /haɪ məŋ dʒaʊ/ (赵海萌), a PhD student in Physics at Caltech, advised by [John Preskill](https://www.preskill.caltech.edu) and [Hsin-Yuan Huang](https://hsinyuan-huang.github.io).
+I also work as a Student Researcher at [Google Quantum AI](https://quantumai.google).
 I'm deeply fascinated by how the universe works and how we can possibly understand it.
 So I started working in the intersection of Physics and Artificial Intelligence.